yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 Yugabyte bills for its services as follows:

-- Charges by the minute for your YugabyteDB Managed clusters, at rates based on your plan.
+- Charges by the minute for your YugabyteDB Aeon clusters, at rates based on your plan.
 - Tabulates costs daily.
 - Displays your current monthly costs under **Invoices** on the **Usage & Billing** page.

 **Invoices are sent to the email provided in the Billing Profile**.

-For information on YugabyteDB Managed plans and add-ons, refer to [YugabyteDB Pricing](https://www.yugabyte.com/pricing/).
+For information on YugabyteDB Aeon plans and add-ons, refer to [YugabyteDB Pricing](https://www.yugabyte.com/pricing/).
 For a description of how cluster configurations are costed, refer to [Cluster costs](../cloud-billing-costs/).

 ![Usage & Billing tab](/images/yb-cloud/cloud-admin-billing.png)